aminedakhlii/topGgraph/README.md

 ## License

-TopGGraph is BSD 3-clause licensed, as found in the LICENSE file.
+TopGgraph is BSD 3-clause licensed, as found in the LICENSE file.

 ## Support